llKCll/Blackjack/README.md

 # Blackjack

-Run the main file, BlackJack.py, to play the game.
+Save all files in the same directory and run BlackJack.py to play the game.